hezarbamerni/opioid-deaths-analysis/README.md

 # opioid-deaths-analysis

-Opioid-related deaths in the U.S. from 1999 to 2014
-"This spreadsheet contains data on opioid-related deaths in the United States from 1999 to 2014.
+This spreadsheet contains data on opioid-related deaths in the United States from 1999 to 2014.
 It includes the following columns:

 State: The U.S. state where the data was recorded.